Accessibility Statement for Okehampton Town Council website

 Preparation of this accessibility statement

-All pages on the public facing web site, excluding PDF documents, were tested.
+All pages on the public facing web site, excluding PDF documents, were tested using the WAVE Web Accessibility Evaluation Tool and manual inspection.
+All pages passed.